 Nowadays, I provide the printed conference materials (floorplan maps, signage, and printed programs) for the 3 annual conferences held in North America, France and Germany.
 Occasionally, I’ll also produce graphics for the websites and other mobile apps.

-I recently finished the materials for EclipseCon 2016 (North America, France and Europe) and am looking forward to continuing this tremendous relationship in 2017.
+I recently finished the materials for EclipseCon 2017 (North America and France) and currently working on materials for Europe) and I’m looking forward to continuing this tremendous relationship in 2018.